OilerNetwork/pitchlake-monorepo/contracts/documentation-new.md

 <summary>Interface & Events</summary>
 <br>

-**Deposit**: Emitted when there is a deposit into a vault.
-Anyone can make a deposit for `account`.

 ### Deposit

-Use this function to add ETH to an `account`'s unlocked balance.
-Alice can deposit ETH into Bob's position but he is in control of it afterwards. `amount` is in wei; 123456789123456789 = 0.123456789123456789 ETH
+Use this function to add ETH to an `account`'s unlocked balance; `amount` is in wei, i.e, `123456789123456789 = 0.123456789123456789 ETH`.
+Alice can deposit ETH into Bob's position but he is in control of it afterwards;

 ```rust
 // Returns the account's updated unlocked balance